Home of Khwaja Gharib Nawaz (R.A) Also Known as Khwaja Moinuddin Chishty (R.A)

 Today his Shrine is popularly known as “Dargah Ajmer Sharif of Huzoor Khwaja Gharib Nawas (R.A.)”.
 People of all walks of life and faith from all over the world, irrespective of their caste, creed and beliefs visit this great Shrine to offer flowers, Chaddar (Large Cloth – shroud) and Itar (Perfume) of their esteem and devotion.
 The rich and the poor stand side by side to pay their homage and respect to the divine soul and to acquire the peace of mind & soul to get the blessings of Aulia-Allah (Saint) Khwaja Gharib Nawaz (R.A.)

-People come to the shrine with their prayers and request’s and return home with their prayers answered Year in Year out people in their Thousands attend the shrine & During the Annual Urs at the shrine the Infrastructure at the shrine is brought to it’s knees as Attendee’s topple the numbers but still miraculously life goes.
-The shrine is a great symbol of intercommunal harmony as people from the Hindu, Sikh, Christian & Buddhism community visit and pay homage as well as the Muslims.
-Recently there was a visit by the Israel's Ambassador adding a visit from the Jewish community .
+People come to the shrine with their prayers and request’s and return home with their prayers answered Year in Year out people in their Thousands attend the shrine & During the Annual Urs at the shrine, the Infrastructure at the shrine is brought to its knees as Attendees topple the numbers but still miraculously life goes.
+The shrine is a great symbol of intercommunal harmony as people from the Hindu, Sikh, Christian & Buddhism community visit and pays homage as well as the Muslims.
+Recently there was a visit by Israel’s Ambassador adding a visit from the Jewish community.

 Khwaja Gharib Nawaz (R.A) was the exponent of the true spirit of Islam.
 Like orthodox and static theologians he did not engage himself in vain metaphysics but rigorously strove to save human sympathy from running into narrow grooves and struck at the very root of parochialism, casteism and religious exclusiveness which are being propagated by some vested interests.
 According to Khwaja Gharib Nawaz (R.A) the religion is not merely based on rituals and ecclesiastical formalities but “Service of humanity” is its sole raison d’etre.